-With the smokiness of the sausage and the addition of fresh thyme and rosemary, it’s got great flavor and tastes really hearty and comforting despite being packed full of veggies.
+With the smokiness of the sausage and the addition of fresh thyme and rosemary, it’s got great flavor and tastes really hearty and comforting despite being packed full of vegetables.
 It’s my favorite way to serve lots of veggies at once, and my kids’ favorite way to eat them!
-Like all soup recipes I post, this recipe is also made infinitely better when paired with some warm, crusty bread. 🙂
+Like all soup recipes I post, this Instant Pot soup recipe is also made infinitely better when paired with some warm, crusty bread. 🙂

-In the past, I had to soak the beans overnight and cook them for hours before they were soft.
+In the past, I had to soak the navy beans overnight and cook them for hours before they were soft.
 Even if I substituted canned beans, it still took at least 1-2 hours until they were soft enough to mash in order to create a creamier texture in the soup.
 I also had to saute all of the vegetables and add the spinach as a separate step.
 For that reason, I rarely made the recipe unless it was on a weekend or a day where I could tend to the stove for several hours prior to dinner time.

 When I made it in the Instant Pot, I was able to skip several cooking steps AND the overall cooking time was way shorter.
 After sauteing the turkey sausage, onion, and garlic in the Instant Pot, you just add the other ingredients, set it and walk away!
 In about 30-40 minutes you’ll have a hot, lovely pot of soup just waiting to be eaten.